 Now you might think that this led to me being grounded for the better part of my childhood but the entire was forgotten very quickly actually as the next night my parents were killed in that same car.
 Apparently they tried to beat a train through a crossing and ended up not quite being successful.
 I later found out they hit it head on and for many years wondered if it was the shame of having a crazy kid that made them want to do it.

-Like everything all the pain and fear eventually disappeared into the past, only to surface when something makes you think about it.
+Like everything else, all the pain and fear eventually disappears into the past, only to surface when something makes you think about it.
 Usually these triggers are unwelcome and you do your best to avoid wallowing in them.

 Maybe that was why I ended up not only buying a Chrysler recently but not even thinking about the connection it had to my past.
 Now some might argue that your subconscious leads you to make a lot of odd decisions without ever knowing that you’re the one making them but I think I’m being totally honest when I say that I never even thought about it.
 I just liked the look of the new Town & Country.